CrazyFedde/docs/placeholders.md

 <a name="userdisc"></a>
 ### %userdisc%

-Gets the discriminator of the user that triggered the the message.
+Gets the discriminator of the user that triggered the message.

 #### Example